 - 1 pinch ginger powder

-- Heat the coconut milk and cinnamon over medium heat for 5 minutes.
+- Heat the coconut milk and cinnamon over medium heat for 5 minutes in a small pot.

 - Add in the cooked rice, maple syrup, and vanilla.
 Stir to break up any clumps and mix well.